 Add value.
 Good quotes add value to the story.
-They include statements that a nonbiased media article cannot.
-That could be opinion, an interpretation or a unique perspective.
+Attention-grabbing and memorable statements include perspective, interpretation or opinion that a nonbiased media article usually wouldn’t include.
+Speakers can create interest by explaining why they were surprised by new findings or how they see the new product or policy affecting the target audience.
 Read the news release draft without the quote and ask yourself if the release lost any significance or if you need to rewrite a passage to restore meaning, suggests Lauren Edwards, founder and principal of WriteCulture.
 If you answer no, the quote lacks value.

 Avoid clichés.
 Spurn words such as delighted, pleased, excited, and proud to.
 They lack news value and add nothing, Edwards adds.

 Be memorable.
-Good soundbites are short and colorful and easily repeated.
-Similar to a sound bite, a kicker is placed at the end of the article.
-Also memorable, the kicker may bring the story full circle.
-To write a sound bites or kicker, Edwards advises:
+Good sound bites are short, colorful and easily repeated.
+A kicker is similar to a sound bite and is placed at the end of an article.
+Often, it brings the story full circle.
+To write a memorable sound bite or kicker, Edwards advises: